 New River Community and Technical College

 New River Community and Technical College in Beckley offers an associate's degree program that prepares students for positions in Homeland Security and emergency management.
-The curriculum includes criminal justice, emergency management, technical writing and geography.
+The curriculum includes criminal justice, emergency management, technical writing, and geography.
 This program is designed for those who have received training or experience in emergency management services.
 A meeting with the Emergency Management Program Coordinator is required to determine eligibility for admission to this program.
 Students receive credit for on-the-job training in emergency management services as well as Federal Emergency Management Agency training received from the West Virginia Office of Emergency Services.
 Students must earn 64 credits to receive this degree.

 Pierpont Community and Technical College

 Located in Fairmont, Pierpont Community and Technical College offers an associate's degree in Homeland Security.
-This program offers students the choice of three tracks pertaining to Homeland Security operations: aviation, criminal justice and emergency medical services.
-The aviation track provides courses on airport planning and development, transport security, airline operations, aviation security and aviation law, to name a few.
-The criminal justice track curriculum includes courses on firearms, criminal investigation, emergency response to terrorism, disaster preparedness and terrorism, while students in the emergency medical services track learn about hazardous materials response, emergency medical services operations and complete several Homeland Security practicums.
+This program offers students the choice of three tracks pertaining to Homeland Security operations: aviation, criminal justice, and emergency medical services.
+The aviation track provides courses on airport planning and development, transport security, airline operations, aviation security, and aviation law, to name a few.
+The criminal justice track curriculum includes courses on firearms, a criminal investigation, emergency response to terrorism, disaster preparedness and terrorism, while students in the emergency medical services track learn about hazardous materials response, emergency medical services operations and complete several Homeland Security practicums.
 Students in each track must complete 60 credits of coursework to receive the associate's degree.

 Southern West Virginia Community and Technical College

 Mount Gay's Southern West Virginia Community and Technical College offers an Associate in Applied Science in Homeland Security and Emergency Service.
 The curriculum includes a history of terrorism, integrated incident command systems, intelligence research, counterterrorism techniques and command operations, planning and logistics.
-Students enrolled in this program must choose one of the following four options: criminal justice, education, health care and mine management.
+Students enrolled in this program must choose one of the following four options: criminal justice, education, health care, and mine management.
 All students in this program, regardless of their chosen option, must earn 60 credits to obtain the degree.